End of Year Financial Checklist!

 To deduct your charitable donations in any given year, they have to be made by December 31st.
 But, in order to get the tax benefit from a donation, you have to “itemize” your deductions.
-Note, you should only itemize if all of your deductions together equate to more than the standard deduction of $24,000 (married) or $12,000 (single).
+Note, you should only itemize if all of your deductions together equate to more than the standard deduction of $24,800 (married filing jointly) or $12,400 (single).
 Don’t let that stop you from making philanthropic donations though, just know that unlike previous years it may not help your taxes.

 This is likely not the year for losses, at least not for most of you and certainly not for our clients.
 That being said, every year you should look across your investment lineup in accounts where you may realize capital gains to see if you happen to have any investments with losses.
 These accounts include, trust accounts, individual brokerage accounts, joint tenant and community property accounts.
 To be clear, this strategy does not apply to IRAs or 401(k)s.